 Sankarea Undying Love by Mitsuru Hattori

-Sankarea Undying Love is a unique entry because it is actually a zombie romance manga.
+Sankarea Undying Love is a unique entry because it is a zombie romance manga.
 The story is about a guy named Chihiro who has been obsessed with zombie movies since he was little.
-But rather than feeling bad for the people who are trying to survive the zombie apocalypse, he feels bad for the zombie girls they slaughter instead.
+But rather than feeling bad for the people who are trying to survive a zombie outbreak, he feels bad for the zombie girls they slaughter instead.

 When his beloved pet passes away, he decides to brew up a resurrection potion in secret.
 But he’s discovered by popular girl and local heiress Sanka Rea, whose life isn’t as perfect as it seems and Furuya jokingly suggests that she could serve as a test subject.
 This, of course, is where things in this story get interesting.
 Sankarea feels a bit like Reanimator or Pet Semetary in this respect, but it’s a lot different than these two as well given its more light-hearted and comedic tone.